 And I believe social media is the catalyst of this conscious convergence and shift.

-I've learned that it's not about "content" or "engagement" -- it's about creating authentic communities around an event that spread the word for you.
+I've learned that it's not just about "content" or "engagement" -- it's about creating authentic communities around an event that share your news and spread the word for you.

 Move forward, into the future.
 I can help you make a Visibility Shift.